RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/Exercises.rst

             .. tab:: Question

-               Write a function to uniformly enlarge an image by a factor of 2 (double the size).
+               Write a function to uniformly enlarge an image by a factor of 2 (in other words, make the image twice as wide and twice as tall).

                .. activecode:: ex_7_19
                   :nocodelens: